-The TOCServerPacket class is intended to provide convenient access to the fields of a packet received from the AOL IM server, similar to how the MailMessage class provided convenient access to data recieved from the POP server in lecture.
-Your TOCServerPacket class should provide a constructor and the seven public methods outlined below.
+The TOCServerPacket class is intended to provide convenient access to the fields of a packet received from the AOL IM server.
+Your TOCServerPacket class should provide a constructor and seven public methods: isError, isBuddyUpdate, isIncomingIM, getBuddyName, getBuddyStatus, getError-Code, and getMessage.